pretix/pretix/doc/development/api/plugins.rst

     default_app_config = 'pretixplugins.timerestriction.TimeRestrictionApp'

 ..
 IMPORTANT::
-   You have to implement a ``TixlPluginMeta`` class like in the example to make your plugin available to the users.
+   You have to implement a ``PretixPluginMeta`` class like in the example to make your plugin available to the users.

 .. _signal dispatcher: https://docs.djangoproject.com/en/1.7/topics/signals/